 It is the policy of Lake Superior State University (LSSU) to promote a drug free campus.
-The School of Nursing expects the behavior and conduct of the nursing student to comply with the University's policy as stated in the University Student Handbook at https://www.lssu.edu/campuslife/policies/alcohol.php
+The School of Nursing expects the behavior and conduct of the nursing student to comply with the University's policy as stated in the University Student Handbook.

-"Any student violating the law for this policy relating to alcohol may have one or more of the following sanctions imposed: Formal reprimand, disciplinary probation, restriction, restriction from University employment, class/workshop attendance, educational project completion, community service, University housing transfer/removal, removal from specific courses/activities, no contact/restriction from entering specific University areas/persons, and suspension or expulsion from the University.
+"Any student violating the law for this policy relating to alcohol may have one or more of the following sanctions imposed: Formal reprimand, disciplinary probation, restitution, restriction from University employment, class/workshop attendance, educational project completion, community service, University housing transfer/removal, removal from specific courses/activities, no contact/restriction from entering specific University areas/persons, and suspension or expulsion from the University.
 In addition, the student may also be subject to the penalties related to the violation of any federal, state or local law."